blockservice/echoin/docs/json-rpc.rst

 		}
 	}

-cmt_verifyCandidacy
+ec_verifyCandidacy
 -------------------

 Allows the foundation to "verify" a validator's information.

 **Parameters**

 	* ``from`` String - A special address the foundation owns.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.
 	* ``candidateAddress`` String - The address of validator to verfify.
 	* ``verified`` Boolean - (optional) Verified true or false, default to false.